rafax/flush/README.md

-flus
+flush
 ====

-FLask Url Shortener - an app to play with Flask and some other technologies
+FLask Url SHortener - an app to play with Flask and some other technologies

 Available endpoints: